shaheennabi/Production-Ready-MediaCreationHub-Multi-Agent-RAG/README.md

 # 🎇 Production-Ready TripPlanner Multi-AI Agent Project 🚀🎆

-**README:** Additional Details will be added soon.
+**README:** Detailed documentation coming soon.

-This project is a state-of-the-art travel assistant leveraging **multiple AI agents** to deliver:
+This project is a cutting-edge **travel assistant** powered by **three specialized AI agents**, delivering seamless and comprehensive trip planning:
-- 🌍 **Personalized travel recommendations**
-- 🛫☀️ **Real-time updates** on destinations, events, weather, and flights
-- 🔗 **Seamless and interactive user experiences**

-The implementation will feature tools and frameworks like **LangChain** and **LangGraph**, ensuring a robust and modular architecture for dynamic planning and research.
+- **🌐 Web Research Agent**
+  Equipped with tools like **image search**, **Wikipedia articles**, and **Google Search**, this agent gathers detailed information about destinations, events, and local highlights.

+- **✈️ Travel Agent**
+  Integrated with **flight search** and **real-time weather updates**, this agent helps you find the best travel routes and stay informed about conditions at your destination.

+- **🧠 Planning Agent**
+  This agent consolidates research and travel data, generating a personalized travel report with detailed recommendations and itineraries.

+The project leverages **LangChain** and **LangGraph** to ensure dynamic task allocation and modularity, enabling efficient collaboration between agents.

-The complete pipeline will be documented here soon.
+Full pipeline and architecture will be updated soon.
 Stay tuned! 🚀

 ## 📜 License
 This project is licensed under the **MIT License**.